S-26® Promise Gold ®

 S-26® Promise Gold®:

-- Is a nutrient-enriched growing-up milk that delivers 226 kcal per 240 mL serving, providing the energy needs of children 3 to 7 years of age
+- Is a nutrient-enriched growing-up milk that delivers 226 kcal per 240 mL serving, providing the energy needs of children 4 years and above

 - Has a heart-healthy fat blend that accounts for 31% of its energy content, which is in line with Malaysia Recommended Nutrient Intake (MRNI) for children to transition to low-fat dairy products